davidindub/fizzbuzz/README.md

 - I used [Dribble](https://dribbble.com/) to research designs to pick my color palette.
 - I used the [MDN Web Docs](https://developer.mozilla.org/en-US/) for help with data attributes in HTML.
 - I read [W3 Schools](https://www.w3schools.com/howto/howto_css_modals.asp/) for information on how to make tool tips and modals, and adapted code from their examples.
+- I used a blog post, [Accessibility first: toggle switches](https://dev.to/link2twenty/accessibility-first-toggle-switches-3obj) for help making accessible toggle buttons for the preferences modal.

 ### Media